 Attachment styles originated from an attachment theory by John Bowlby and Mary Ainsworth in the 1950s and 60s.
 Attachment styles describe how individuals interact with and attach to the people closest to them, forming from childhood bonds with parents or caregivers.
 These styles can influence mindset and behavior in one's closest relationships.
 Knowing and understanding your predominant attachment style may benefit you by allowing you to strengthen your relationships and find healthier connections.

-What Are The Four Attachment Styles?
+What Are The Four Adult Attachment Styles?

-Anxiety in attachment could display itself in "clingy" behavior.
+Attachment styles are defined primarily by behaviors.
+For example, an anxious attachment could display itself as "clingy" behavior.
 An anxiously attached individual might wish to stay as close as possible to the object of their attachment.
-They may be very distressed at being separated from the object of their attachment; reuniting with the object of their attachment might involve displays of anger or sadness.
-These displays might serve to remind the object of their attachment of their affection, or perhaps punish them for leaving.
+They may feel distressed at being separated from someone they love.
+Reuniting with this individual may involve expressing anger or sadness about their fear of abandonment.

 Attachment Styles In Relationships

 Each adult attachment style can involve specific relationship characteristics.
 Knowing these patterns may help couples consider how their attachment styles may affect their relationship.

 Individuals with a secure attachment style often know how to maintain appropriate boundaries while participating fully in intimate partnerships.
 They may confidently approach their relationships and experience low anxiety about opening up and taking space.

 These individuals often communicate effectively about multiple topics, including those that may be challenging to address.
 In addition, a person with this attachment style may have an optimistic view of their relationships and the ability to be upfront about their desires while expecting similar treatment from their partners.